fieldtrip/website/development/guideline/website.md

 ## Tags

 Tags that are defined in the frontmatter will automatically appear at the top of the page, where they will link to an overview page with all pages containing the specific tag.
-Tags should be formatted as a list, even if there is one.
+Tags should be formatted as a list, even if there is only one.
 Please be restrictive in creating new tags and assigning tags.
 Tags are meant to search and link **relevant** pages.
 If you add too many tags, they become less useful.

 Tags for a page are displayed in the right column under the table of content.
 If you click on a tag, you are brought to an overview page with all pages that share the same tag.
 Those tag overview pages are automatically built on the web server after every change.
 The tag can be used together with the category to make a "See also" list (see below).